Oddjob

 It wasn't intended to be but if you wished to write a business component that is automatically configured, can log events, can be managed remotely, and can be triggered from within a container then Oddjob is a good choice.
 So yes, Oddjob is an application framework.

-Why not use an existng application framework such as Spring?
+Why not use an existing application framework such as Spring?

-Early Oddjob was based on Avalon but I didn't like the dependancy of a Job on a paticular framework.
-I looked at Spring as being the best POJO style application framework but the XML configuration files are ugly and there is no support for binding properties at runtime, so I took the Ant code base merged in BeanUtils and created Arooa (A rip off of Ant) which I'm pretty happy with.
+Early Oddjob was based on Avalon but I didn't like the dependency of a Job on a particular framework.
+I looked at Spring as being the best POJO style application framework but the XML configuration necessary to produce a hierarchy of jobs was very verbose and I couldn't see an easy way of doing job by job runtime configuration, as Ant did.
+So I took the Ant code base merged in BeanUtils and created Arooa (A rip off of Ant) which I'm pretty happy with.

 Why not use rules based XML configuration?